ladpriteshkumar/Learn-React/README.md

 ## 15. What is Reconciliation in react ?
 Reconciliation is the process in which React updates the DOM based on changes in a component's state or props.
 It compares the old and new virtual DOM trees, applies changes only where necessary, and uses algorithms like key-based reconciliation and memoization to optimize the process and improve performance.

+## 16. Can you explain the concept of a Virtual DOM in React, and how it contributes to performance?
+The Virtual DOM is a lightweight copy of the actual DOM that React uses to keep track of changes in the UI.
+When a component's state or props change, React creates a new Virtual DOM tree, compares it to the previous tree, and identifies the specific changes that need to be made to the actual DOM.
+This allows React to update only the necessary parts of the UI, rather than the entire tree, which contributes to better performance.
+The Virtual DOM also allows for efficient batch updates and reduces the frequency of expensive DOM operations.